Dauriel/Clickpocalypse2SmartClicker/README.md

 ### Character Levels/Skills

 * Default strategy: Upgrades skills in column order specified
-* Summoning strategy: Upgrades skills maximizing those that increase number of summons.
-Order is set to minimize levels.
+* Custom strategy: Upgrades skills in a predefined order

 ### Potions
 * Farm potions ('Faster Infestation', 'Faster Farming' and 'More Kills Per Farm') and 'Fast Walking' will be used as soon as they are obtained since they are beneficial outside of combat.